moodle-an-hochschulen/moodle-theme_boost_union/README.md

 This setting is already available in the Moodle core theme Boost.
 For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme

+### Tab "Additional Layout Settings"

+#### Footnote

+Whatever you add to this textarea will be displayed in the footer (not the floating footer) on every page that renders the theme standard (for layouts "drawers", "columns2", and "login").
+Content in this area could be for example the copyright, the terms of use and the name of your organisation.

 How this theme works
 --------------------